mattmakai/fullstackpython.com/source/content/pages/04-web-development/17-jinja2.markdown

 several years earlier.
 There were many template systems, such as [JavaServer Pages (JSPs)](https://en.wikipedia.org/wiki/JavaServer_Pages), that originated almost a decade before Jinja2.
-Jinja2 built upon the concepts of other templat engines and today is widely used by the Python community.
+Jinja2 built upon the concepts of other template engines and today is widely used by the Python community.

 ## What projects depend on Jinja2?